Is Janus Henderson Triton T (JATTX) a Strong Mutual Fund Pick Right Now?

 History of Fund/Manager

 Janus Fund is based in Boston, MA, and is the manager of JATTX.
-Since Janus Henderson Triton T made its debut in February of 2005, JATTX has garnered more than $2.84 billion in assets.
-The fund's current manager, Jonathan D. Coleman, has been in charge of the fund since May of 2013.
+Janus Henderson Triton T debuted in February of 2005.
+Since then, JATTX has accumulated assets of about $2.98 billion, according to the most recently available information.
+The fund is currently managed by Jonathan D. Coleman who has been in charge of the fund since May of 2013.

 Performance

 Obviously, what investors are looking for in these funds is strong performance relative to their peers.
-This fund has delivered a 5-year annualized total return of 11.16%, and is in the top third among its category peers.
-But if you are looking for a shorter time frame, it is also worth looking at its 3-year annualized total return of 15.56%, which places it in the top third during this time-frame.
+This fund in particular has delivered a 5-year annualized total return of 11.82%, and is in the top third among its category peers.
+Investors who prefer analyzing shorter time frames should look at its 3-year annualized total return of 15.33%, which places it in the top third during this time-frame.

 When looking at a fund's performance, it is also important to note the standard deviation of the returns.
 The lower the standard deviation, the less volatility the fund experiences.
-Compared to the category average of 10.6%, the standard deviation of JATTX over the past three years is 15.14%.
-Looking at the past 5 years, the fund's standard deviation is 14.74% compared to the category average of 10.55%.
+The standard deviation of JATTX over the past three years is 15.06% compared to the category average of 10.6%.
+The standard deviation of the fund over the past 5 years is 14.87% compared to the category average of 10.55%.
 This makes the fund more volatile than its peers over the past half-decade.

 Risk Factors

-It's always important to be aware of the downsides to any future investment, so one should not discount the risks that come with this segment.
-In the most recent bear market, JATTX lost 45.51% and outperformed its peer group by 8%.
-These results could imply that the fund is a better choice than its peers during a sliding market environment.
+Investors cannot discount the risks to this segment though, as it is always important to remember the downside for any potential investment.
+JATTX lost 45.51% in the most recent bear market and outperformed its peer group by 8%.
+This makes the fund a possibly better choice than its peers during a sliding market environment.

-Even still, the fund has a 5-year beta of 1.11, so investors should note that it is hypothetically more volatile than the market at large.
-Another factor to consider is alpha, as it reflects a portfolio's performance on a risk-adjusted basis relative to a benchmark-in this case, the S&P 500.
-JATTX has generated a negative alpha over the past five years of -0.38, demonstrating that managers in this portfolio find it difficult to pick securities that generate better-than-benchmark returns.
+Even still, the fund has a 5-year beta of 1.12, so investors should note that it is hypothetically more volatile than the market at large.
+Alpha is an additional metric to take into consideration, since it represents a portfolio's performance on a risk-adjusted basis relative to a benchmark, which in this case, is the S&P 500.
+Over the past 5 years, the fund has a negative alpha of -0.04.
+This means that managers in this portfolio find it difficult to pick securities that generate better-than-benchmark returns.

 Holdings

-Investigating the equity holdings of a mutual fund is also a valuable exercise.
+Examining the equity holdings of a mutual fund is also a valuable exercise.
 This can show us how the manager is applying their stated methodology, as well as if there are any inherent biases in their approach.
-For this particular fund, the focus is largely on equities that are traded in the United States.
+For this particular fund, the focus is mostly on equities that are traded in the United States.

-The mutual fund currently has 95.24% of its holdings in stocks, with an average market capitalization of $6.69 billion.
+The mutual fund currently has 94.8% of its holdings in stocks, which have an average market capitalization of $6.27 billion.
 The fund has the heaviest exposure to the following market sectors:

 - Technology